George Woodwell

 To the discomfort of some of his peers - many of whom also praise him for taking personal responsibility for the planet's preservation - Dr. Woodwell has never hesitated to confront national and international leaders with the disturbing implications of science.
 Not content merely to publish his findings for others to interpret and act upon, he has proved that scientists can take part in - and even lead - public policy debates without compromising their scientific integrity.
 His studies of global warming, for example, have placed him at the forefront of this often-contentious issue.

-No field of scientific investigation is off limits to Dr. Woodwell's inquiring mind.
-An ecologist of international standing, he is a distinguished scientist in other disciplines as well, including population biology, meteorology and forestry.
-His scientific skills are matched only by his concern for the world in which we live, a combination that has made, and will continue to make, him one of the world's most respected citizen advocates for the environment.
+A distinguished scientist in many disciplines, including population biology, meteorology and forestry, no field of scientific investigation is off limits to Dr. George Woodwell’s inquiring mind.
+His scientific skills are matched only by his concern for the world in which we live, a combination that has made, and will continue to make, him one of the world’s most respected citizen advocates for the environment.